 Gary Halvorson, general manager of CHS Ag Services, a Minnesota-based fertilizer distributor, says MicroEssentials SZ (one of five formulations that address different types of soil) has produced good responses in corn, sugar beets and spring wheat.
 In its own corn yield trials, Mosaic says, MicroEssentials produced between 2.7 and 7.7 more bushels per acre than competing fertilizers.

 With sales escalating, Prokopanko says the company has invested $70 million to expand MicroEssentials production capacity to 2.5 million tons a year from 1.5 million tons.
-McLellan reports that Mosaic’s premium products represent 15 percent of its capacity this year, but he anticipates that the area will constitute 25 percent in the near future.
+McLellan reports that Mosaic’s performance products represent 15 percent of its capacity this year, but he anticipates that the area will constitute 25 percent in the near future.

 Mosaic also sees opportunity in emerging countries, which are racing to keep agricultural output on pace with their populations’ upward mobility.
 It is working with farmers and government officials in India on a MicroEssentials recipe that will work for local soil conditions and crops.
 This research serves not only a business purpose, says McLellan, but a worthy cause.